jornhenkes/CG-wp-install/wp-content/plugins/user-role-editor/readme.txt

 == Frequently Asked Questions ==
 - Does it work with WordPress 3.3 in multi-site environment?
 Yes, it works with WordPress 3.3 multi-site.
 By default plugin works for every blog from your multi-site network as for locally installed blog.
 To update selected role globally for the Network you should turn on the "Apply to All Sites" checkbox.
+You should have superadmin privileges to use User Role Editor under WordPress multi-site.

+To read full FAQ section visit [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/#faq) at [shinephp.com](shinephp.com).

 == Screenshots ==
 1. screenshot-1.png User Role Editor main form